Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 yandex-cloud-examples/yc-dmz-with-high-available-ngfw

-GitHub repository and go to theyc-dmz-with-high-available-ngfw
+GitHub repository and navigate to theyc-dmz-with-high-available-ngfw

-folder:git clone https://github.com/yandex-cloud-examples/yc-dmz-with-high-available-ngfw.git cd yc-dmz-with-high-available-ngfw
+directory:git clone https://github.com/yandex-cloud-examples/yc-dmz-with-high-available-ngfw.git cd yc-dmz-with-high-available-ngfw

 -